 As more of the global population completes primary vaccination, and as protection wanes with time, it is also important to track progress in administering booster doses.
 Policies on boosters and which populations are eligible for them vary by country and are not easily tracked, but WHO does provide data on the number of boosters administered per 100 people (Figure 8.1).
 This metric is more appropriate for boosters than percent of population since some countries are already offering 2nd or 3rd boosters to eligible individuals, depending on national policy.
 However, similar trends are emerging with boosters as with primary vaccination coverage.
 More boosters have been administered in high-income countries with coverage decreasing with each income level (Figure 8.2).
-Since the last update, the number of booster doses administered per 100 persons has increased across three out of four of the income levels.
-High income countries are reporting 48.33 booster doses administered per 100 persons which is an increase from 47.31.
-Upper-middle income countries are reporting 24.89 booster doses administered per 100 persons, an increase from 24.78.
-Lower-middle income countries are reporting 18.35 booster doses administered per 100 persons, an increase from 18.28.
-Low-income countries are reporting 3.96 booster doses administered per 100 persons, a decrease from 4.05.
-This is due to Malawi making a correction to their booster administration information in the past three weeks.
+Since the last update, the number of booster doses administered per 100 persons has increased across three of the four income levels.
+High income countries are reporting 47.40 booster doses administered per 100 persons which is an increase from 47.39.
+Upper-middle income countries are reporting 24.71 booster doses administered per 100 persons, an increase from 24.70.
+Lower-middle income countries are reporting 17.83 booster doses administered per 100 persons, a decrease from 3.56.
 Continued roll out of primary doses in many lower-income countries may explain some of the difference in booster coverage, however inconsistent booster policies across countries creates an additional challenge to drawing insights from this metric.